keerthanaReddy19/LibraryNotificationSystem/README.md

 ## Architecture

 1. Core Components:

 Controller: Manages the API endpoints
 Service: Contains business logic.
 This includes handling book issuance, returns, and communication with Twilio's SMS API.
-Repository: Uses JPA to communicate with the database
+Repository: Uses JPA to communicate with the database.

-2. Twilio Integration:
+3. Twilio Integration:
 The application integrates with Twilio to send SMS notifications.
 In the TransactionService, the Twilio SDK is used to send messages using the following flow:
 Message.creator(new PhoneNumber(toPhoneNumber), new PhoneNumber(fromPhoneNumber), messageBody).create();

-3. Error Handling:
+5. Error Handling:
 The application catches errors related to invalid transactions and returns appropriate error messages.
 For ex, if a book is not found, a custom exception, BookNotFoundException is thrown and handled at the controller level.